Alqio/mailgenerator-react/README.md

 This project is made with React and TypeScript.

 ## Setting up
-This project is curerntly not running in docker, so you need to manually install dependencies with npm.
-Then you can run the project with npm start.
+Simply running docker-compose up should be sufficient.
+The project is running on port 3000.